Kylie Jenner Hints At Possibly Bringing Back Another Season Of ‘Life Of Kylie’

-Kylie Jenner may be reviving her E! show, Life of Kylie and many of her fans are here for it.
+Kylie Jenner may be reviving her E! show, Life of Kylie, and many of her fans are here for it.

-Although fans of the makeup mogul can see her from time to time on Keeping Up with the Kardashians.
-Jenner shared that she may want more camera time in the near future.
+Although fans of the makeup mogul can see her from time to time on Keeping Up With The Kardashians, Jenner shared that she may want more camera time in the near future.
 Hollywood Life reports that Jenner sent a screenshot of a tweet that was a suggestion from one of her fans.
 The fan suggested that Jenner consider shooting another season of Life of Kylie.
 For those who didn’t catch the first round of the series back in 2017, the E! show focused primarily on Jenner’s life as a young entrepreneur.

 Jenner posted the tweet to her Snapchat to share with her millions of followers.
 She then asked the fans “should I really?” in response to the fan’s need for the series.
 She also added two smirking emoji to further tease her fans.